-Figure .
+Figure 5.
 Comparison between emission scenarios RCP 2.6 and RCP 8.5 of the percentage of species lost for future years 2025 (purple), 2050 (blue), 2075 (green), and 2100 (yellow) of each MPA/OECM site (abbreviated titles on y-axis see Table 3 for full names) divided into there corresponding region (Bay of Fundy, Eastern Scotian shelf, and Western Scotian shelf) in the Scotian shelf Bay of Fundy bioregion.

+3.3.
+Thermal stress of species

+e.g., In general, results show a more rapid increase in thermal stress, i.e., proportion of habitat within the network sites becoming thermally stressful, over time under RCP 8.5 compared to RCP 2.6 (Figure 6).
+Under RCP 2.6., average habitat lost (or becoming intolerable) plateaus at just under 25% by 2080 (figure 6), indicating that many species will continue to find suitable habitat within the conservation network sites, even 60-80 years from now.
+Some species are more at risk of thermal stress than others.
+In particular, demersal fish lose X% more habitat to thermal stress on average compared to bentho-pelagic/pelagic fish, invertebrates, and other species (Figure 7).
+Species that are least likely to experience thermal stress in any of the network sites throughout the next 80 years even under RCP 8.5 include….
+Important food sources for cetaceans and large fish, copepod, Calanus finmarchicus and northern shrimp, Pandalus borealis, show little thermal stress under RCP 2.6, but may lose more than 50% of habitat within the conservation network sites by 2075 due to thermal stress under the high-emissions scenario (Figure 7).
+Often, species X is the first to experience temperatures outside its thermal niche (i.e., to have the earliest time of emergence), particularly in X sites (Table 3).

+Figure 6.
+Comparison between emission scenarios RCP 2.6 and RCP 8.5 of the percentage of habitat lost for future years 2025 (purple), 2050 (blue), 2075 (green), and 2100 (yellow) averaged by climate models and species ToEs.
+The dashed lines represent the average of the climate models for each species.

+You need to add labels of species groups to this plot.
+Use code Ryan used to make Figure 5.

-Figure .
+Figure 7.
 Comparison between emission scenarios RCP 2.6 and RCP 8.5 of the percentage of habitat lost (based on each species niche informed network within the Scotian shelf draft network of MPA/OECMs) for each species (grouped taxonomically) for future years 2025 (purple), 2050 (blue), 2075 (green), and 2100 (yellow).

 Table 3.
 The first emerged species and their ToE for each emissions scenario at each MPA/OECM site in the Scotian shelf Bay of Fundy bioregion draft network.